 With offices in downtown Tampa, our attorneys are experienced in fighting these charges to help you get the best possible result.
 Call (813) 250-0500 for a free and confidential consultation.

 Procedures in the Prostitution Exclusion Zone

-After a felony prostitution arrest (three or more prior misdemeanor convictions), the State Attorney’s Office in Hillsborough County, FL, will be seeking the prostitution exclusion zone as a special condition for probation or pre-trial intervention (P.T.I.).
+After a felony prostitution arrest (three or more prior misdemeanor convictions), the State Attorney’s Office in Hillsborough County, FL, will seek the prostitution exclusion zone as a special condition for probation or pre-trial intervention (P.T.I.).

-This special condition of probation is to be part of any plea offer on a felony prostitution case that includes a period of probation or community control.
+This special condition of probation is to be part of any plea offer on a felony prostitution case that includes a probation period or community control.

 If the defendant enters an open plea and objects to the PEZ condition, a hearing will be requested to demonstrate to the court that there is a factual basis for the court to impose this condition of probation.

 The Tampa Police Department will provide a witness to testify at this hearing.
-Designated expert witnesses will testify on the frequency and crime statistics regarding prostitution along any PEZ geographic area.
+Designated expert witnesses will testify on the frequency and crime statistics regarding prostitution in any PEZ geographic area.

 Once placed on probation or P.T.I., the designated district’s juvenile/adult probation coordinator will act as a liaison between the S.A.O. and Probation and Parole.
 The liaison maintains a list of offenders subject to the PEZ condition.

 The list will be updated and posted on the I-NET for officers to view and have “real-time” access to those offenders with this special condition.

 Officers will familiarize themselves with the active Prostitution Exclusion Zone areas and note how the borders include curbs, sidewalks, and the public right of way.